Are you planning a trip to Glacier National Park, but don’t know where to begin?

 Staying on the East Side

-I stayed at the Cottages at Glacier in September 2019.
+I stayed at the Cottages at Glacier.
 It’s a small community of cabins just outside the park boundary.
 These cottages are perfect for groups of 4, with most cottages having 2 bedrooms, 1 bathroom.
-The best part of these cottages is the view.
 Sit on the back porch and reward yourself with stunning views of St. Mary Lake after a long day of strenuous hiking.
-Be sure to book well in advance (we booked around 9 months out).
+Be sure to book well in advance.

 St. Mary is by far the closest town to the St. Mary park entrance, but other options on the east side of the park include: